-Interim Phytosanitary Requirements for In-transit shipments of plants and plant products of United States Origin en route to a Foreign Country Destination and in-transit shipments of foreign origin Refused Entry by the United States
+Interim phytosanitary requirements for in-transit shipments of plants and plant products of United States origin and in-transit shipments of foreign origin refused entry by the United States

 Effective Date: January 1, 2016

-This protocol is valid for an interim period while the Canadian Food Inspection Agency (CFIA) completes its comprehensive in-transit policy and program for plant health.
+This protocol is valid for an interim period while the Canadian Food Inspection Agency (CFIA) completes its comprehensive in-transit program for plant health.

 In-transit means the movement from a foreign country, through Canada, to a foreign country.

 The requirements within this interim protocol apply to all land transportation modes and at all U.S. - Canada border crossings.